gl1tterbomb/gl1tterbomb/README.md

 - Green lantern

+- ★ I’m fine with doing ships.
+Oc/canon or rarepair.
+As long its not hal/sinestro or hal/kyle.
+I'm fine with that.

 I stay in safe most of the time.
 You will see me sitting in Comic, Deltarune/Undertale, or Transformers area.
 I stayed there to hangout with one of my closet buddies or chill.
 Feel free to C+H! ^^ I somtimes walk around the map or stay in island when I'm bored or do some random roleplay or something? no clue? okay

 *****Uhhh smelly BYI(Before you INT)/DNI here, going to remake soon.***** [Patreon stuff](https://www.patreon.com/c/arrowofliez/about)